 The Rover 1 mineral deposit has been drilled on a nominal 40m x 40m spacing, infilled to 20m x 20m through volumes containing significant mineralisation.
-Drilling post 2011 has targeted the Western Lode and the Jupiter Deeps mineralised areas as well as some infill drilling in the main Jupiter zone during 2020 and 2021.
-A total of 12 holes and 20 daughter holes were drilled for 16,459.74m cored and 4923 samples analysed (Error!
-Reference source not found.).
+Drilling post 2011 has targeted the Western Lode and the Jupiter Deeps mineralised areas as well as some infill drilling in the main Jupiter zone (2020, 2021).
+The September 2022 resource update is informed by an additional drill hole and 3 daughter holes for 1,783.7m cored and 936 samples.

 Figure 1: Rover 1 drill hole locations with interpreted mineralisation domains.
-Green holes are pre 2012, magenta drill holes are from the 2012 to 2021 drilling programs.
-The drill holes include the Westgold and Adelaide Resource datasets.
+Blue holes are pre 2019, red drill holes are from Castile drilling programs 2020 - 2022.
+Drill holes include the Westgold and Adelaide Resource datasets.

-Sampling
+Sampling and Preparation

 All data used in the calculation of the Rover 1 mineral resource 1 has been gathered from diamond core.
 Multiple sizes have been used historically; HQ, NQ and BQ.
 Core samples are selected to lie on geological boundaries, with intervals selected of lengths between 0.1 to 1.1m.
 Historic samples were selected on 1m intervals, irrespective of geology.
-To ensure representivity of samples, field blanks and certified reference material (CRM)
+To ensure representivity of samples, field blanks and certified reference material (CRM) are inserted at a nominal ratio of 1:20 samples.

-are inserted at a nominal ratio of 1:20 samples.
 Sample recovery is recorded on retrieval of the core tube, measuring recovered core against drill string advance.
 No apparent relationship has been observed between sample recovery and grade.
 No has sample bias due to preferential loss or gain of fine or coarse material been noted.
 Samples are halved using an automatic core saw then individual samples collected in prenumbered calico sample bags.
 The un-sampled half of diamond core is retained for check sampling if required.